Configuration

 Ensure PostgreSQL is running:

-$ sudo systemctl status postgresql.service
+$ sudo systemctl status postgresql.service$ sudo systemctl status postgresql.serviceshould give you:

 ● postgresql.service - PostgreSQL database server